-Backed by lush rain forest, this scenic spot is also a site of cultural significance for the Birpai tribe, the region's Aboriginal people.
+Backed by lush rainforest, this scenic spot is also a site of cultural significance for the Birpai tribe, the region's Indigenous people.
 It was an important observation point, where they could see fish runs, and they also gathered bush tucker (food) from the surrounding forests.

 Address: Lighthouse Road, Port Macquarie, New South Wales